yfujis/yfujis.github.io/_posts/2026-01-20-Singularity-HPC.md

 3. Once the `.tar` file is on the cluster, create a Singularity `.sif` image from it:
    `singularity build /path/to/image_name.sif docker-archive:/path/to/image_name.tar`
-This command unpacks the Docker archive, converts it into a squashfs filesystem, and packages it as a `.sif` file—the standard Singularity container format.
+This command unpacks the Docker archive, converts it into a squashfs filesystem, and packages it as a `.sif` file, the standard Singularity container format.

 Now you have your custom Singularity image!

-## Using Singularity image on HPC
+## Using a Singularity image on the HPC
 Execute a Python script inside the container:

 `singularity exec --nv --bind original_dir_path:/container --writable-tmpfs /path/to/your_singularity_image.sif python your_python_script.py`